mirzaghaderi/IdeoKar/README.md

 <figure>
     <img src="Figure 10.jpg" style="width: 100%;" alt="Figure 10" />
   <figcaption aria-hidden="true">
-    Figure 10: An example of the circular genomic ideogram for common wheat generated using the Ideogram plugin of IdeoKar2.
+    Figure 10: An example of the circular genomic ideogram for common wheat generated using the Genomic Ideogram plugin of IdeoKar2 showing chromosomal location of the wheat COL genes.
+Homoeologs are mapped to wheat chromosomes (composed of A, B, and D subgenomes) plus the unassembled (Un) part of the genome.
+Homoeologs were linked using curved lines (Ribbons).
+Chromosomes are banded by uploading cytoband svg file which shows banding according to pTa535-1 (red bands) and (GAA)10 (blue bands) FISH patterns.
+Chromosome number is indicated in the outside layer.
+Here, Bins per Mb was defined as 0.007 which devided each chromosome to 3 (1D) to 6 (3B) bins with different gene densities.
   </figcaption>
 </figure>